Build System (Prev) C++ Templates (Next)

 Comments within functions that you do not wish to be extracted by doxygen should use the usual form for C comments, using only a single asterisk for multi-line comments or only two slashes for for single line comments, as indicated in the above example.

-• Create dOxygen documentation blocks for public and protected named quantities, i.e., all classes, public and protected member functions, protected member variables, namespaces, global functions, typedefs, enums, and constants.
+- Create doxygen documentation blocks for public and protected named quantities, i.e., all classes, public and protected member functions, protected member variables, namespaces, global functions, typedefs, enums, and constants.

-• The doxygen documentation block for a class should appear immediately above the first line of the class definition.
+- The doxygen documentation block for a class should appear immediately above the first line of the class definition.

-• The doxygen documentation block for a class member function should be immediately above the function declaration, within the class definition, in the header file.
+- The doxygen documentation block for a class member function should be immediately above the first line of the function declaration.
+In the case of a class member function, this will appear with the class definition, in the associated header file.

-• Prefer doxygen multiline comments for documentation of classes and class member functions.
+- Prefer doxygen multiline comments for documentation of classes and class member functions.

-• Document all parameters of public and protected functions, using the dOxygen param keyword.
+- Document all parameters of public and protected functions, using the doxygen param keyword.

-• The documentation for every class and public or protected function should begin with a brief single-sentence description, which must end with a period and be followed by a blank line.
+- The documentation for every class and public or protected function should begin with a brief single-sentence description, which must end with a period and be followed by a blank line.
 The brief description should usually not extend beyond one line.
 This brief description is often sufficient.
 If needed, more detailed discussion may be given in one or more subsequent paragraphs, separated by blank lines.

 Example: